will-cern/xroofit-readthedocs/docs/source/hypothesisTesting.rst

 However, because each evaluation of the test statistic will involve one (the unconditional fit) or two (the conditional fit) fits, this can end up being a costly calculation to perform
 (especially for hypoPoints where the p-value turns out to be small, which will require many toys to determine accurately).

 An approximation can be obtained using asymptotic formulae for test statistic distributions based on the Wald approximation.
+These formulae usually (but not always) depend on a parameter called :math:`\sigma_\mu` that roughly corresponds to the standard deviation of :math:`\hat{\mu}` values under "alternative" hypothesis (usually :math:`\mu=0` for limits, and `\mu=1` for discovery).
+This parameter could be estimated with toys as well, but in the fully-asymptotic approach it is estimated using the two-sided test statistic of the asimov dataset corresponding to the alternative hypothesis.
+Generating such an asimov dataset requires a choice for the nuisance parameters, which conventionally is taken to be the post-fit values of a conditional fit (with the POI fixed equal to the alt hypothesis values) to the observed data.

 Properties and Quantities of a HypoPoint
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^